Training to be a teacher

 The School Direct training programme (salaried)

-This is an employment-based route into teaching for high quality graduates with work experience.
+This is an employment-based route into teaching for high quality graduates with three years work experience.
 You will be employed as an unqualified teacher by a school who will pay you a salary whilst you train.
 There is no cost to you.

 Visit the Department for Education website for further details.